DylanScottCarroll/lodge_spec/01 Specification/01 Basics/04 Operators.md

 ## None Resolution Operator
 The None resolution operator applies to variables whose type is a union that contains None.
 It is essentially a shorthand for an otherwise common type switch.

-The following two code blocks are equivalent:
+The following two code snippets are equivalent:
 ```
 Int? temp = nonableFunction()